Everyone's Guide To Pouring Concrete In Any Weather

 Call for all hands on deck.
 Due to faster set times, you will need as much manpower as possible to get the job done quickly.

 Pouring concrete in the summer heat can be challenging for both our bodies and the concrete!
-Using the tips and tricks listed above will help concrete set and cure properly and ensure that you feel great about the job you did!
+Using the tips and tricks listed above will help the concrete set and cure properly, ensuring that you feel great about the job you did.

 Pouring Concrete in Rainy Weather

-Make sure you have a great drainage system.
-This ensures that no rainwater will pool in trenches dug for footers, foundations, and slabs.
+Ensure you have an effective drainage system.
+This ensures that rainwater does not pool in trenches dug for footers, foundations, and slabs.

 If possible, tent the pour with tarps to keep rain from mixing with the concrete.
 The more water that mixes with semi-solid concrete, the more likely it is to fail.